- London 020 7067 1500

 - How you would like it to be resolved.

-- Your complaint will be acknowledged within seven days of receipt.
+d.
+Your complaint will be acknowledged as soon as possible and within seven days of receipt.

-- Depending on the nature of your complaint, we may refer your complaint to an independent complaints handling service for investigation and a substantive reply, which will be issued within 28 days following acknowledgement of receipt.
+e.
+Depending on the nature of your complaint, we may refer your complaint to an independent complaints handling service for investigation and substantive reply, which will be issued within 28 days following acknowledgement of receipt.

 - a conclusion on each complaint and the basis for this conclusion; and